 - You'll have three roommates!
 See our suggestions for conversations to have with your roommates over the summer and during New Student Orientation.

-- Gregory's dedicated staff for 2017-2018 includes the House Dean (Christopher Donovan), Faculty Director (Lisa Lewis), two House Fellows (including Bioethics Professor Lance Wahlert, Biology professors Katie Barott and Byron Sherwood), our House Coordinator, 9 Graduate Associates, 3 undergraduate Resident Advisors, and a sizable band of undergraduate Managers.
-Check out our staff page for bio/photos, though it will not be updated for Fall semester until this year ends.
+- Gregory's dedicated staff for 2017-2018 includes the House Dean (Christopher Donovan), Faculty Director (Lisa Lewis, Professor of Nursing), two House Fellows (including Bioethics Professor Lance Wahlert, Biology professors Katie Barott and Byron Sherwood), our House Coordinator Theresa Cotter, 9 Graduate Associates, 3 undergraduate Resident Advisors, and a sizable band of undergraduate Managers.
+Check out our staff page for bio/photos, though it will not be updated for fall 2018 until the summer.
 Gregory has the best staff-to-student ratio in the college house system, so you will surely get to know some of the staff throughout the year.

 - Gregory has two extremely active, prestigious residential programs: Film Culture and Modern Languages.
 The Modern Languages Program (MLP) has five set language houses-- Arabic, Chinese, French, German and Spanish.
-All Gregorians are welcome to take part in our programs -- even if you didn't apply for them originally!
-Keep in mind that any schedules listed on the webpages/syllabi are for the current year-- next year's schedules will be decided in late August.
+Keep in mind that any schedules listed on the webpages/syllabi are for the current year-- the schedules for Fall will be decided in late August.